abdur-rahman-riad/rahman-riad/README.md

 Hello !
 Myself Mohammad Abdur Rahman.but my friends and family usually call me as Riad.
 Currently I am Studying at "Daffodil International University" in the Department of "Computer Science and Engineering".
 I have skill in "Web Development" and "Machine Learning" and "Graphics Design".
 Ceaselessly I am trying to be the best version of me, and its known to me that I will have to keep forwarding in my entire lifetime.
 Cause I believe- "GOOD can't be classified as BETTER-BEST, even BEST is meant to be amplified in case".

-Skills: HTML / CSS / BootStrap
+Skills: HTML / CSS / BootStrap / JavaScript.

 - 🔭 I’m a curious programmer and fast learner
 - 🌱 I’m currently learning web development
 - 👯 I’m looking to collaborate with other open source project
 - 💬 Ask me about Technology
-- 📫 How to reach me: Mail Me

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/rahman-riad)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/rahman-riad/)